havok2063/introtoflask/README.md

     export PYTHONPATH=$PYTHONPATH:/your/path/to/this/repo/introtoflask/myapp

-and replace your/path/to/this/repo with your directory path
+and replace your/path/to/this/repo with your directory path.
+Do this if you want your app to behave as a Python package, and to be able to import parts of it here and there.

 A Simple Example
 ----------------